Why Tracking Day‑After GLP‑1 Symptoms Matters

 -

 Rationale: A tidy summary speeds clinical follow‑ups and reduces back‑and‑forth.
-Export clinician‑ready logs with the Pepio iOS app (https://pepio.app/download).
+Export clinician‑ready logs with the Pepio iOS app (Download Pepio on iOS).
 For calendar check‑ins on web, use the Next Dose Date Calculator.
 For push reminders, use the Pepio iOS app’s schedule management.
 Use the GLP‑1 Doctor Visit Prep tool to turn rough notes into structured talking points before appointments.

 -